-In D.20-06-003, the Commission ordered the Large Utilities to implement the following policies and processes to reduce residential disconnections.27
+In D.20-06-003, the Commission ordered the Large Utilities to implement the following policies and processes to reduce residential disconnections.

-- Modify disconnection notices and call scripts (OPs 10-15). - Implement policies for investigations into whether a customer was previously benefiting from a utility service (OPs 18-23). - Implement policies relating to the Low-Income Home Energy Assistance Program (OPs 24-33). - Implement outreach requirements relating to California Alternate Rates for Energy and Family Electric Rate Assistance (OPs 45-47).
+- Modify disconnection notices and call scripts (OPs 10-15). - Implement policies for investigations into whether a customer was previously benefiting from a utility service (OPs 18-23). - Implement policies relating to the Low-Income Home Energy Assistance Program (OPs 24-33). - Revisions to the medical baseline program to expand certification options and additional medical baseline coordination and outreach (OP 34-41). - Implement outreach requirements relating to California Alternate Rates for Energy and Family Electric Rate Assistance (OPs 45-47). - Allow gas field payments to avoid immediate disconnection (OPs 46-51).